10 Tips to Help You Focus on Home Improvement Projects

 Perfectionism can lead to the noblest cause of procrastination.
 When I create an image of not only what, but how much needs to be done, I sometimes become too overwhelmed to actually do the project.

 Case in point: One of my rooms had wallpaper I hated.
 When I peeled off the wallpaper, the backing was left behind.
 In a 100-year-old house with plaster walls, getting the backing off and the room skim-coated and painted ended up taking nearly three years.
 In wanting it perfect right away, I just couldn’t get started.

 8. Let go of the fear.

 For those of you inclined towards introspection, Tresnack recommends sitting down before you start a project and trying to focus on what about the project may be making you afraid.
 “If you are procrastinating, sit for a moment and look at what your fears are about the situation.
 You may even want to write about it.”
 He describes procrastination as creating an “emotional cloud, which makes things harder to accomplish.”

 “Every time we accomplish something, it gives our mind a little boost,” affirms Tresnack.
 It’s important to stop and relish what we have accomplished before moving on to the next project.
 If you feel deeper satisfaction, the next project tends to be more enjoyable.

 10. Make projects into social events.

 There are always a lot of small projects that need to be done.
 But for the bigger projects, make it an excuse for a party or a date with your significant other.
-Having a work a party is not a new idea, but it’s a fun one.
-Not only can you get the project done faster, but you can build on the feeling of making work seem less like work.
+Having a work party is not a new idea, but it’s a fun one.
+Not only can you get the project done faster, you can also build on the feeling of making work seem less like work.